maelcaldas/gcp-marketplace-sample-java/README.md

 You can browse [com.bkper.billing.google](https://github.com/bkper/gcp-marketplace-sample-java/tree/master/src/main/java/com/bkper/billing/google) package for more details on how to process each event type and interact with the Partner Procurement API.

-Bellow there are explanations and snippets of some key parts.
+Follow bellow some explanations and snippets of the key parts.

 ## Setup Partner Procurement API